A guide to writing the best personal statement for your college application (with template and examples!)

 9. Remember, personal statements for your college app, can also be reused as scholarship essays.

 Get double-use out of your personal statement.
-Going Merry is your home for all things scholarships–fill out a profile, get matched to eligible scholarships, and apply right from our website.
+Going Merry is your home for all things scholarships–fill out a profile, get matched to eligible scholarships, and apply.
 You can even save essays so that you can easily upload the same one for multiple scholarship applications.
 (We were inspired by the Common App to make applying for scholarships easier.)

 Do you have personal statement examples?